 DB trains run up to four trains every hour throughout the day, with the majority of them departing from Frankfurt Hbf and arriving in Berlin Hbf.
 I use this website to research train ticket prices.

-If you are visiting Poland, this is the best hostel near Warsaw airport.
 Check also some of the best places to visit in Poland.

 We also wrote posts about hostels near airports in different locations, take a look: